storybuilder-org/StoryCAD/DEVNOTES.md

 free to make any use of the code, consistent with our license and the licenses of the packages StoryBuilder is built with, you like.

+Be aware that two of the
+careful: two of the

 But to get your changes accepted back into production and distribution, we use a more collaboratory approach, based on GitHub branch/merge.
 It lets you play with your changes safely, commit frequently for backup